Adriana Chechik: Streaming career and TwitchCon injury

 By 2022, Chechik had mostly retired from pornography in favor of livestreaming sessions on Twitch.
 In August 2022, Twitch apologized to Chechik for a ban initially imposed on her shortly before a Fortnite event due to her prior career, and further explained it as having been due to her changing to a more revealing outfit during a streaming session.
 Chechik revealed that as a streamer, she spent thousands of dollars in donations seeking the attention of fellow streamer Dr Disrespect, of whom she is a fan.
 By October 2022, Chechik herself had amassed more than 3.8 million followers on Instagram and over 800,000 on Twitch.

-Chechik attended the 2022 TwitchCon.
-While at the event on October 10, she participated in an interactive exhibit hosted by Lenovo Legion and Intel that involved attendees dueling in an arena and landing in a pit of foam cubes.
-The arena was not padded properly, and caused people to land on concrete and resulting in various injuries.
-Chechik reported that she had broken her back after landing, and had to undergo surgery to set the fracture with a rod implant.
-Observers noted that Twitch publicly remained silent on the matter, failing to acknowledge Chechik's injury, and Chechik posted on social media that Twitch had said nothing to her privately about the incident.
-The incident also drew attention on the internet, including negative comments directed towards Chechik, prompting responses asserting that Chechik's former career in pornography should not be used to justify disrespect in the reporting of her injury.
+While attending TwitchCon on October 10, 2022, Chechik participated in an interactive exhibit hosted by Lenovo Legion and Intel that involved attendees dueling in an arena and landing in a pit of foam cubes.
+The arena was not padded properly, which caused people to land on concrete and sustain various injuries.
+Chechik broke her back in two places when landing, and had to undergo surgery to set the fracture with a rod implant.
+Observers noted that Twitch publicly remained silent on the matter, failing to acknowledge Chechik's injury.
+According to Chechik, Twitch said nothing to her privately about the incident.
+The incident led to negative comments directed towards Chechik online.
 A tweet by esports news organization Dexerto making light of the injury based on Chechik's history was quickly retracted following backlash.